dsibal2218/UFOs/README.md

 <img width="1204" alt="Screen Shot 2022-05-15 at 7 42 08 AM" src="https://user-images.githubusercontent.com/98235755/168470996-ef4a593f-413b-41d3-9c4e-388a5668ef11.png">

-3. To note, the filter is case sentive.
+3. To note, the filter is case sentive, which is one of the drawbacks of the webpage.
 The data fields are mostly in lower case.
 If the user filters dont return any result it would either be the case format is wrong or there really isnt a result for the requested filters.

 ## Summary

 1. Overall, the page is user-friendly and straightforward
 2. A few things that I would recommend to further enhance the webpage are:

       a.
 Make the filters not be case sensitive

       b.
 Make it so that the filter also has a dropdown where it would provide what the existing items are for each field (e.g. Enter a State field would have a dropdown listing all the possible states existing in the dataset).

       c.
 Add a clear button so that filters are reset without having to manually delete the things user typed in each field